 The theme of the Vestibule is “Gifts of Nature to Man on the Plains”.
 The sun, an important gift of nature, is represented in the top of the dome, the chandelier and the large floor mosaic.
-In the mosaic tile dome, surrounding the sun in a large circle are agricultural products of Nebraska.
+In the Guastavino mosaic tile dome, surrounding the sun and a calendar featuring the four seasons is a large circle showing agricultural products of Nebraska.

 Sowing- One of the Seasons of Agriculture